ede73/diagrammer/README.md

 Totally at your own risk!
 I've run this on Linux/Mac, but most recedntly on windows via its awesomely magnificient linux sub WSL2, which also integrates beautifully with Visual Studio Code!
 Just enter the linux subsystem, pull the repo, type "code ." and You've VSStudio available.

 Run scripts/setup.sh (or check it and run by hand).
-It installs required modules, apache2, php.
-Latter two are NOT required if you don't need the Web UI.

-For me, apache2 config went all the way nicely, userdirectories where available, just had to enable PHP in userdirs, by commenting out few lines in php configs.
+It installs required modules.

 ```
 cd ~/diagrammer